Content is Everything

 As long as you understand that:

-If youth is wasted on the young, then very definitely, so is online media.
+If youth is wasted on the young, then very definitely, so is digital media.